 In this post, she’s flashing a light into someone’s eye.

 Although it seems kinda odd, she’s checking his eyesight.

 We don’t really have much backstory besides that, but we think it’s really cute that even though she’s no longer a practicing ophthalmologist, she’s still willing to put her experience as a doctor to good use.

 Who knows what the future will hold

-We wish the incoming government of Malaysia all the best in their new term.
+Here’s wishing the incoming Deputy Prime Minister of Malaysia all the best in her new term.